 It was a review which accompanied Shelton’s nomination of ‘BEST ACTOR IN A LEADING ROLE in the prestigious British ‘Manchester Evening News Awards’.

-As a child, Richard came across a published childhood photograph of Frank Sinatra.
+As a child, Richard came across a magazine which included a childhood photograph of Frank Sinatra.
 He was immediately struck by the facial similarities.
 The same face, same mouth, those same twinkling blue eyes brimming with ambition and curiosity.
 And so a lifelong relationship began.

 It would be 30 years later when as an accomplished actor and jazz singer that Richard would be called on to portray Frank Sinatra in the hard-hitting drama ‘RAT PACK CONFIDENTIAL’.
 In a no-holes barred story, the lives of Frank, Dean Martin and Sammy Davis Jr. were played out in full view of the public on the London stage.